Menu

 Secured loans are any type of loan whereby you provide security.
 In most cases, your home is the security.
 As there’s security being provided to lenders, the interest rates are lower than unsecured loan interest rates.

-The benefit of using secured loans is that you get access to larger amounts, often over longer terms.
-That being said, you can use a secured loan to borrow around £1,000 but many will extend the credit limit into the tens of thousands because your home is used as security.
+The benefit of using secured loans is that you can access larger amounts, often over longer terms.
+While you can use a secured loan to borrow around £1,000, many will extend the credit limit into the tens of thousands because your home is used as security.

 The interest rates may look attractive on the surface, but as with many types of homeowner loans, there are fees attached.